Photographer describes Russia envoy's killing

 Ozbilici scrambled to the back of the showroom, finding partial refuge behind a wall.
 He watched as the gunman walked around the ambassador's body, describing him as agitated as he ripped several of the photographs on display off of the wall.

-"In difficult situations I'm calm.
+"In difficult situations, I'm calm.
 I have a responsibility to record the event," he told CNN.
 "The ambassador was lying on the ground -- not moving.
 And the (shooter) was making (a) politically-motivated speech.

 He added: "Some people were screaming, crying, so i could not hear well."